-- Assign percentile to each of the payers for this measure as compared to the national Medicare performance. - Average the percentiles for each of the payers weighted by the relative proportion of attributed population. - Determine whether the percentile is at least between the Medicare 70th and 80th percentile for that Performance Year.
+- Assign percentile to each of the payers for this measure as compared to the Performance Year 1 national Medicare performance. - Average the percentiles for each of the payers weighted by the relative proportion of attributed population.

+• Determine whether the percentile is greater than or equal to 75 percent.
 If multi-payer national benchmarks become available, CMS and Vermont may compare Vermont's performance to these benchmarks, instead of using national Medicare performance.
 CMS and Vermont agree to regularly assess the availability of multi-payer national benchmarks.

-- 2) CMS may determine the State is not on track to meet this milestone if, from Performance Year to Performance Year, the State decreases its depression screening rate.
-For Performance Years 3 and 4, due to the COVID-19 pandemic and its impact on utilization and care patterns, any such decrease as compared to the preceding Performance Year will not be considered in determining a Triggering Event. - iv.
+- 2) CMS may determine the State is not on track to meet this milestone if, cumulatively across Performance Year 1 and Performance Year 2, the State decreases its depression screening rate.
+For Performance Year 3 through Performance Year 5, CMS may determine that the State is not on track to meet this target if the difference between the State's performance for a Performance Year and the target does not decrease by an amount equal to the following percentages of the difference between Vermont's 2016 (baseline year) rate of screening for clinical depression and follow-up plan and the target rate: at least 30 percent by the end of Performance Year 3; at least 65 percent by the end of Performance Year 4; or at least 100 percent by the end of Performance Year 5. - iv.
 Chronic Conditions Milestone Tobacco Use Assessment and Cessation Intervention.
-The State must achieve at least between the 70th and 80th percentiles, as compared to national Medicare performance, for the percent of Vermont ACO-aligned residents who were screened for tobacco use and who received cessation counseling intervention if identified as a tobacco user. - Calculation methodology.
-The State's performance for any given Performance Year will be measured using the Quality Payment Program quality measure and specifications for Quality ID #226: "Tobacco Use: Screening and Cessation Intervention".
-The milestone's performance will include Vermont All-payer Beneficiaries who are also aligned to a Vermont ACO payer program that reports this measure.
-The target will be at least between the 70th and 80th percentiles used for the Quality Payment

-Program quality measure benchmarks based on the comparison to the national Medicare performance percentile information.
-The following steps will be done to determine Vermont's performance on this milestone:

-- Assign percentile to each of the payers for the measure as compared to national Medicare performance percentile information. - Average the percentiles for each of the payers weighted by the relative proportion of attributed population. - Determine whether the percentile is between the Medicare 70th and 80th percentiles for that Performance Year.
+The State must achieve the 75th percentile, as compared to national Medicare performance, for the percent of Vermont ACO-aligned beneficiaries who were screened for tobacco use and who received cessation counseling intervention if identified as a tobacco user. - Calculation methodology.
+The State's performance for any given Performance Year will be measured using the Medicare Shared Savings Program quality measure and specifications for ACO-17 ("Tobacco Use: Screening and Cessation Intervention").
+The milestone's performance will include Vermont All-payer Beneficiaries who are also aligned to a Vermont ACO.
+The national Medicare performance 75th percentile for each Performance Year will be equal to the national Medicare 75th percentile used for the Medicare Shared Savings Program quality measure benchmarks for Performance Year 1 of this Model.
+The following steps will be done to determine Vermont's performance on this milestone: - Assign percentile to each of the payers for the measure as compared to Medicare National Benchmark. - Average the percentiles for each of the payers weighted by the relative proportion of attributed population.

+• Determine whether the percentile is greater than or equal to 75 percent.
 If multi-payer national benchmarks become available, CMS and Vermont may compare Vermont's performance to these benchmarks, instead of using national Medicare performance.
 CMS and Vermont agree to regularly assess the availability of multi-payer national benchmarks.